martin-ger/esp_wifi_repeater/README.md

 # First Boot
 The esp_wifi_repeater starts with the following default configuration:
-- ssid: ssid, password: password

 - ap_ssid: MyAP, ap_password: none, ap_on: 1, ap_open: 1
 - network: 192.168.4.0/24

 After first boot (or factory reset) it will offer a WiFi network with an open AP and the ssid "MyAP".
+It does not yet try to automatically re-connect to an uplink AP (as it does not know a valid ssid or password).

 Connect to this WiFi network and do the basic configuration either via a simple web interface or the full config with all options via the console.

 # Basic Web Config Interface
 The web interface allows for the configuration of all parameters required for the basic forwarding functionality.
 Thanks to rubfi for the major work on that: https://github.com/rubfi/esp_wifi_repeater/ .
 Point your browser to "http://192.168.4.1".
 This page should appear: